arunpalanoor/CAMS_DS_Assignments/AnomalyDetection/AnomalyDetection.md

 # Anomaly Detection

-An observation, that significantly deviates from a dataset's expected pattern or distribution is reffered to as an Anomaly or Outlier.
+An anomaly-also known as an outlier-is an observation that significantly deviates from the expected pattern or statistical distribution within a dataset.
+Detecting such anomalies is critical in real-world applications, where they can either obscure insights or reveal hidden signals.
-Anomaly detection has significant real-world impact.
+From a strategic standpoint, anomalies can be interpreted in two distinct ways:
+- As disruptive outliers: These can distort analytical models, compromise data integrity, and hinder reliable decision-making.
+- As informative signals: When treated as meaningful deviations, anomalies can uncover latent patterns, flag emergent risks, or predict unexpected behaviors—transforming noise into actionable intelligence.

 This repository contains my experimental use cases using various anomaly detection methods.
+Datasets are sourced from https://www.kaggle.com/

 ## Real world use cases: